 On a turbocharged engine, the power output is increased by increasing the density of the intake air charge.
-Most modern turbocharger systems are capable of closed-loop control of the compressor pressure ratio through either a wastegate or by variable guide vanes.
+Most modern turbocharger systems are variable guide vanes.
 A turbocharger can also be considered a power modulator.

 Throttling loss accounts for a significant portion of efficiency loss at low- and part-load conditions.
 For a conventionally-throttled turbocharged engine, both the piston and the compressor are working against the throttle butterfly at part-load.
 With electronic throttle control the throttle butterfly is physically decoupled from the throttle lever and is thus likewise decoupled from the user's power demand.